-The teams will use archival data from the Spitzer Space Telescope (one of the NASA Great Observatories), the NASA/IPAC Extragalactic Database (NED), the NASA/IPAC/NExScI Star and Exoplanet Database (NStED), the NASA/IPAC Infrared Science Archive (IRSA) and other NASA archive holdings.
-(See below for links.)
+The NITARP teams will use archival data from:

+- the Spitzer Space Telescope (one of NASA's Great Observatories) - the NASA/IPAC Extragalactic Database (NED) - the NASA/IPAC/NExScI Star and Exoplanet Database (NStED) - the NASA/IPAC Infrared Science Archive (IRSA) - other NASA astronomy archive holdings.
+(See end for links.)

-The purpose of this program is to provide teachers with an authentic research experience using data housed at NASA's Infrared Processing and Analysis Center (IPAC) at the California Institute of Technology in Pasadena, California.
+The purpose of this program is to provide teachers with an authentic research experience in astronomy using data housed at NASA's Infrared Processing and Analysis Center (IPAC) at the California Institute of Technology in Pasadena, California.